 Relationships are in my view what helps us to heal.
 I will hope to build a relationship with you that is based on trust and free from judgement.
 Within that you will have the opportunity to express feelings that are troubling you.
 Also, without exception, there will be humour as I see this as a key aspect of all good relationships

 I believe that we share basic human dilemmas.
 This means that although I will not have experienced your life events, i will have experienced similar emotions at some time that will allow me to empathize with you.
 My training is in an integrative, relational approach and is underpinned by an existentialist philosophy.

 Counselling isn't ,I feel, about 'curing'.
 Time and again, however, I have seen how the opportunity to express feelings in a safe confidential space allows perspectives to emerge, that were not apparent before.
 Change does not have to be the goal of therapy but people often do make changes when they see things differently.

 The first meeting

-I do not charge for the first session This gives us a chance to meet and see if we both think I could be helpful to you without the pressure of a fee.
+I charge a discounted fee for the first session This gives us a chance to meet and see if we both think I could be helpful to you.
 You can explain what you are hoping for from the counselling and I will tell you if this is something I feel I can help you with.You can then decide if you would like to arrange to meet again.